seanastricker/GauntletSim/docs/scope-creep.md

 - include total number of players and reduce count when people are kicked out (pile of bones reference?)

 ## Report Bug Feature
-- look at portal.gauntlet
+- look at portal.gauntlet for how they do it

-## Multiplayer browser support

 ## Spectating after elimination